 - Leads generated

-This is the objective we lean on most frequently in our client work.
-It’s been the promise of the inbound marketing community for years — buyers are increasingly doing their learning online and your thought leadership exists to intercept them at the earliest stages of their buying journey.
-Thought leadership built around this objective generally leans heavily on publishing frequency and quality to influence search engine visibility.
+This is the goal we lean on most frequently with our clients.
+It’s been the promise of inbound marketing for years — buyers are increasingly doing their learning online and your thought leadership exists to intercept them at the earliest stages of their buying journey.
+Thought leadership built around this goal generally leans heavily on publishing frequency and quality to influence search engine visibility.
 In essence, it’s all about getting found.
+For this objective, use these metrics:

 - Leads generated